Kalimuthu-Velappan/sonic_doc_private/system/tpcm.md

     25| Verify the VRF option in the KLISH/CLICK/REST interface.
     26| Verify the TPC upgrade on VRF TPCs.
     27| Verify the TPC migration between default VRF and mgmt VRF.
+    28| Verify the TPC update of memory, disk.